-7.2 Japanese TEX
+10.2 Using AUCTEX with Japanese TEX

-To write Japanese text with AUCTEX you need to have versions of TEX and Emacs that support Japanese.
-There exist at least two variants of TEX for Japanese text (jTEX and pTEX), and AUCTEX can be used with MULE supported Emacsen.
+To write Japanese text with AUCT_EX, you need to have versions of T_EX and Emacs that support Japanese.
+There exist at least two variants of T_EX for Japanese text (NTT jT_EX and ASCII pT_EX).
+AUCT_EX can be used with MULE (MULtilingual Enhancement to GNU Emacs) supported Emacsen.